 The Ultimate Guide to Stores for Baby, Toddler, and Children’s Clothes and Products in Japan

-This article has been a long time coming, and I apologize for the delay!
-If you’ve read my other articles, I tend to refer to “baby stores” a lot so I thought it might be useful to share a bit about what exactly these baby stores are in Japan and what they offer.
-Most of these stores have clothes not only for babies but for toddlers and sometimes even kids as well.
-They also have online shops so you can also click on the store name to be taken to their website.
+If you’ve read my other articles, I tend to refer to “baby stores” a lot so I thought it might be useful to share a bit about what exactly these baby (or kids) stores are in Japan and what they offer.

-I’ve also created a Google Map that lists where a majority of stores in this article are located in Tokyo, so if you’re interested in that you can find it at the end of this article.
+I’ve created a Google Map that lists where a majority of stores in this article are located in Tokyo, so if you’re interested in that you can find it at the end of this article.

-Baby and Toddler Clothes Sizes in Japan
+Baby, Toddler, and Kids Clothing Sizes in Japan

-Note that babies and toddlers are all different and that goes for sizing as well.
+Note that children are all different and that goes for sizing as well.
 They might be too big or too small for clothes in their age range, especially considering that Japanese babies tend to be on the smaller side, and different clothing brands fit differently.
-For instance, my daughter at 20 months fits perfectly into size 80 clothes from Japanese brands like Uniqlo and Nishimatsuya but the same size 80 clothes from western brands like Gap and especially H&M tend to be big on her.

 Babies R Us

 This is a name that you might be familiar with.
-Although it is typically the more expensive out of the four main stores for babies in Japan, Babies R Us in Japan offers great deals on a range of products when they have sales.
+Although it is typically the most expensive out of the four main stores for children in Japan, Babies R Us in Japan offers great deals on a range of products when they have sales.
 For instance, diapers can be quite cheap if you get them on sale and there are frequent 25% off sales for baby food.
 I love their selection of toys for babies as well.
-They have sales where things like tummy time mats, play gyms or activity stations are up to 60% off, so I always check their online store or flyer if I’m thinking about getting something new for my daughter.

 If you sign up for a point card while you’re pregnant, you will receive a welcome gift that contains a lot of samples and full-size products, as well as a ton of points that you can use towards future purchases.
 We’ve gotten a lot of things “for free” because we used our points to pay for it!